 This dish gets its vanilla flavor from a combination of vanilla almond milk and vanilla extract.
 The vanilla compliments the berries perfectly.
 And since this dish is sweetened with pure maple syrup, it contains no refined sugar!
 If you’d like it a little sweeter, feel free to drizzle the top of each serving with additional maple syrup.
 You can also stir in a splash of almond milk (or regular milk) to make it extra creamy.

-I didn’t realize it until now, but this here is the 6th(!) oat recipe I’ve shared already this year.
-I love how versatile oats are.
-Each of the recipes that I’ve recently shared are so different.
-Some are breakfast worthy, some are healthy, and one in particular is decadently delicious (one my all-time faves).
-So, if you have any leftover oats after making this baked oatmeal, feel free to use ‘em up in one of my other recent recipes: Honey Oat Quick Bread, Nutella Stuffed Oatmeal Cookie Bars, Healthy Flourless Oatmeal Raisin Cookies, Almond Coconut Chai Spice Oatmeal, or Apple Oat Muffins.
-Happy oat-eating. 😉
+If you have any leftover oats after making this baked oatmeal, feel free to use ‘em up in one of my other recipes: Honey Oat Quick Bread, Nutella Stuffed Oatmeal Cookie Bars, Healthy Flourless Oatmeal Raisin Cookies, or Almond Coconut Chai Spice Oatmeal.

 - 3 cups old fashioned rolled oats